muarshad01/Golang_Programming_Language/section_17_grouping_data_values_structs.md

 }
 ```

-It’s all about type
+* It’s all about type
     * Is go an object oriented language?
-    * Go has OOP aspects, but it’s all about TYPE.
+        * Go has OOP aspects, but it’s all about $\color{red}{TYPE}$.
         * We create TYPES in Go, i.e. user-defined TYPES.
         * We can then have VALUES of that type.
         * We can assign VALUES of a user-defined TYPE to a VARIABLE.

 * Go is Object Oriented
     * Encapsulation